Advanced Laboratory in Physical Chemistry

-Abstract: This lab teaches the operation principles of Atomic Force Microscope (AFM) and Scanning Tunneling Microscope (STM).
+Abstract: This lab teaches the operation principles of the Atomic Force Microscope (AFM).
 The experiment is performed in the lab of Prof. Gil Markovich.

-The AFM scans the surface of a sample, and based on forces acting between the surface and a scanning tip, it is possible to obtain a topographic map of the surface with atomic scale resolution.
+The AFM scans the surface of a samples, and based on the forces acting between the surface and the scanning tip, it is possible to obtain a topographic map of the surface with atomic scale resolution.

-In this lab the AFM will be used to image samples produced in a research project on metal nanowires.
+In this lab, the AFM will be used to analyze samples produced in a research project on semiconductor nanowires.

 - Laser Spectroscopy